Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/New-AzureRmRecoveryServicesAsrProtectionContainerMapping.md

 # New-AzureRmRecoveryServicesAsrProtectionContainerMapping

 ## SYNOPSIS
-Creates an Azure Site Recovery Protection Container mapping by associating a policy to a Protection Container.
+Creates an Azure Site Recovery Protection Container mapping by associating the specified replication policy to the specified ASR protection container.

 ## SYNTAX